 The novelization actually has him tortured to death by a sexy, sadistic Triad assassin sent by his superiors.
 She chains him to a hotel bed and threatens to inject him with pure cobra venom, albeit after doing things to him that she claims will have him begging for the venom before she's through.

 I've had it with these motherfucking tropes in this motherfucking article!
 Everybody press the 'Back' button!
-I'm about to open some new fucking windows.
+I'm about to open some new fucking pages.